 Cepton has a total of 154,048,001 shares of common stock issued and outstanding as of the Closing Date.
-The foregoing excludes any outstanding Warrants.

 Common stockholders of record are entitled to one vote for each share held on all matters to be voted on by stockholders.
 Unless specified in the Amended and Restated Charter or the Bylaws, or as required by applicable provisions of the DGCL or applicable stock exchange rules, the affirmative vote of a majority of shares of the common stock that are voted is required to approve any such matter voted on by our stockholders.